davidmace/blog/_posts/2016-07-12-practical-bots.markdown

 A bot provides semi-automatic responses to a user's text requests.
 Except in very simple cases, natural language processing technology is not yet good enough to answer 100% of user requests.
 This is why bot engines, including our framework below, often leverage human responders for a portion of hard tasks.

-Our bot engine works by 1. converting a user's input text into a structured format, 2. calling APIs to get and update background variables, and 3. responding with a filled-in template.
-First look at the examples below then we'll break this down in more depth in the next section.
+Our bot engine works by

+1. converting a user's input text into a structured format
+2. calling APIs to get and update background variables
+3. responding with a filled-in template.

+First look at the examples below then in the next section we'll break this down in more depth.

 ### Example 1<br>
 **User:** Find me a place to buy a Boston Terrier near Boston.<br>